sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

 This page walks through how to write a device tree for a new machine.
 It is intended to provide an overview of device tree concepts and how they are used to describe a machine.

-For a full technical description of device tree data format, refer to the https://elinux.org/images/c/cf/Power_ePAPR_APPROVED_v1.1.pdf ePAPR v1.1 specification.
+For a full technical description of device tree data format, refer to the: https://elinux.org/images/c/cf/Power_ePAPR_APPROVED_v1.1.pdf ePAPR v1.1 specification.
 The ePAPR specification covers a lot more detail than the basic topics covered on this page, please refer to it for more advanced usage that isn't covered by this page.

 ## Device tree sources and compilers